WordPress/gutenberg/docs/templates.md

 *Options:*

 - `all` — prevents all operations.
-It is not possible to insert new blocks, move existing blocks or delete them.
+It is not possible to insert new blocks, move existing blocks, or delete blocks.
-- `insert` — prevents inserting new blocks, but allows moving or removing existing ones.
+- `insert` — prevents inserting new blocks, but allows moving or removing existing blocks.

 ## Existing Post Types